Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 When is court approval required to invoke these powers?

 The ACCC is not required to obtain court approval before issuing a Section 155 notice.

-Unless the ACCC obtains the occupier's consent, it must obtain a warrant before conducting a raid.
+Unless the ACCC obtains the occupier's consent, it must obtain a warrant from a magistrate before conducting a raid.